 By

-Best Autumn gardening tips to prepare for winter
+Best autumn gardening tips to prepare for winter

-As the nights start to draw in, and those final rays of late summer sunshine fade away, it’s time to give your garden a thorough tidy up before winter sets in.
-Autumn is the perfect opportunity to get rid of all the dead vegetation left over from the summer months, while tidying borders and clearing out gutters is essential as we get ready for the onset of those rainy, windy days.
+Autumn is the perfect opportunity to get rid of all the dead vegetation left over from the summer months.
+While tidying borders and clearing out gutters is essential as we get ready for the onset of those rainy, windy days.

 Josh Novell, director of Polhill Garden Centre in Kent, shares his top autumn gardening tips to prepare for winter.